robweber/cronxbmc/README.md

 job.expression = "0 0 * * *"
 job.show_notification = "false"

-manager.addJob(job)
+manager.addJob(job) #call this to create new or update an existing job

 ```

-Please be aware that adding or removing a job will change the job list (and change job ids) so please refresh your job list each time by using ```jobs = manager.getJobs()``` This will also pull in any new jobs that may have been added via other methods.
+Do not attempt to assign a job ID manually.
+For a new job leave the ID as is, for a current job just call ```manager.addJob()``` and the id will be used to update the correct entry.
+Refresh jobs ```jobs = manager.getJobs()``` will pull in any new jobs that may have been added via other methods.

-### Manually Editing the cron.xml file
+## Manually Editing the cron.xml file

 If you need to you can bypass the GUI and write the cron.xml file yourself, or via a script.